Skip to Content

 5. Professional Wildlife Control

-• Locate the most active tunnel systems and runways.
+• Locate the most active tunnel systems

-• Use targeted trapping and control methods that are safe and effective.
+• Apply targeted trapping and control methods

-• Recommend long-term prevention steps tailored to your property.
+• Recommend long-term prevention strategies

 Protecting Your Treasure Valley Lawn